 1. Got some leftover turkey?
-Try a cucumber ranch turkey wrap (inspired by Every Day with Rachel Ray) with cream cheese and fresh veggies.
+Try a cucumber ranch turkey wrap with cream cheese and fresh veggies.
 It’s quick and portable, and you can vary it a dozen ways using leftover ham or chicken, avocado, tomato, a mild blue cheese, grapes and/or fresh greens.
-If your kid is adventurous (or you want a more adult version), try adding sundried tomato pesto, marinated artichokes and roasted red peppers.
+If your kid is adventurous (or you want a more adult version), try adding sun-dried tomato pesto, marinated artichokes and roasted red peppers.

 2. As summer comes to a close, make the most of all those beautiful tomatoes with a simple watermelon gazpacho (adapted from Food and Wine Magazine).
 Skip the salsa topping and it couldn’t be simpler — chop and blend together sweet seedless melon, fresh tomatoes (the more colorful the better!), cucumber, a touch of sherry vinegar and a drizzle of olive oil.
 On the side, make your own “Lunchable”; pack it with salami, cheddar cheese and crackers for extra protein and carbs.

 3. While we’re talking tomatoes, don’t miss the chance to make sweet roasted cherry tomato sauce for an easy lunchtime pasta that’s wonderful at room temperature.
 It’s like Kraft Mac and Cheese studied abroad in Italy.
-Check out recipes from Susie Middleton, author of The Fresh and Green Table and the blog Six Burner Sue, or adapt this one from Epicurious.
+Check out recipes from Susie Middleton, author of The Fresh and Green Table and the blog Six Burner Sue.
 Let your child choose a pasta shape, like cute ear-shaped orecchiette or twisty gemelli.

 4. Chefs send their kids to school, too.
 At the Food Network, celebrity chef Tyler Florence makes a BLT with pesto and fresh mozzarella, stuffed into an old tennis ball tube with a popcorn ball and a bottle of water.
 In addition to tasting great, the baguette keeps its shape during morning classes.
 With a green salad or a cup of tomato soup, these sandwiches are great for a family dinner, too.
 Check out Florence’s recipe here.

 5. Take a tip from your favorite Med cafe and make a lunch out of hummus, fresh bell peppers, a chickpea-cucumber salad and whole wheat pita pockets, cut into bunny shapes for fun.
 Make hummus yourself (recipe at Forkful of News) or find it pre-packed — many grocery delis make their own.
-Add mild sheep’s milk feta, like Hidden Springs, and a couple of kalamata olives for salty contrast.
+Add mild sheep’s milk feta and a couple of kalamata olives for salty contrast.

 P.S.
 Need a sweet new lunchbox for your half-pint?
 Check out this post on Mommyish or browse Pinterest for a variety of ideas.